David Schofield (actor): Film and television

+In 2022, he starred in a main role as Heidi's grandfather :de:Alpöhi in the Swiss comedy horror film Mad Heidi (2022).

 Stage

 Schofield has performed for the Royal Shakespeare Company, the Royal National Theatre, and the Royal Exchange, Manchester.
-He created the role of John Merrick in Bernard Pomerance’s play The Elephant Man for its premiere in 1977.
-He played Roy Cohn in the National's 1993 production of Angels in America.
-He also acted in musicals (Saucy Jack and the Space Vixens) and plays on the West End stage in London.
+He developed the posture of, and performed the role of John Merrick, in the Bernard Pomerance play The Elephant Man for its premiere in 1977.
+He worked with Daniel Craig and Jason Isaacs in the National's 1993 production of Angels in America.

 Radio

 In 2001-02 Schofield appeared as Javert in a BBC radio adaptation of Les Misérables.
 Since 2007 he has played Frank Twist in the BBC Radio 4 drama series Brief Lives set in a Manchester legal practice.
 In 2011, he played Tellwright in Helen Edmundson's adaptation of Anna of the Five Towns.